harsh-sutariya/LAC/DATA_COLLECTION_README.md

 - **Automatic Validation**: All data shapes are validated and corrected automatically
 - **Camera Synchronization**: Data logged only when CARLA camera data is available (10Hz)
 - **Emergency Preservation**: Collision/boundary violations force-save any collected data regardless of length
-- **Automatic Recovery**: Rover teleports to safe locations and continues mission instead of terminating
+- **Mission Restart**: Failed missions restart with new environment and spawn point instead of continuing
+- **Data Isolation**: Each mission's data is saved in separate directories to prevent overwrites

 ### Data Collected